tlockney/markdown-resume/resume.md

 Overview
 --------
-I am an engineering leader passionate about building great teams with a focus on autonomy and accountability.
-I’ve been working at Nike for almost seven years and have held both leadership and individual contributor positions as a software engineer and architect.
+I am an engineering leader who is passionate about building great teams with a focus on autonomy and accountability.
+I am experienced at leading and mentoring engineers and managers and bring an extensive background building cloud-based distributed systems with a strong emphasis on DevOps culture.

-I'm also the host of the Nike Tech Talks, a highly successful event series showcasing world class subject matter experts from across the industry, an internal evangelist for and organizer of Nike’s open-source program, and a champion of building a strong and healthy engineering culture.
-In the past I have also organized technical conferences and founded multiple user group communities.
+I'm also the host of the Nike Tech Talks, a highly successful event series showcasing world class subject matter experts from across the industry, an evangelist for and organizer of Nike’s open-source program, and a champion of building a strong and healthy engineering culture.
+In the past I have also organized conferences and founded user group communities as well as speaking at major industry conferences and special interest group events.

 Accomplishments
 ---------------